List of The Seven Deadly Sins characters: Camelot

 The Kingdom of Camelot (キャメロット, Kyamerotto) is the newly established kingdom in the southern regions of Britannia, ruled by Arthur Pendragon with Merlin as his advisor.
 Though Camelot was taken over by Zeldris and later destroyed during the battle between the Seven Deadly Sins and the Demon King, Arthur uses his gained powers as the Chaos King to rebuild Camelot as an "everlasting kingdom".
 Camelot serves as an antagonistic force in the sequel series Four Knights of the Apocalypse, due to the titular group foretold to kill Arthur while his subordinates seek to use the Coffin of Eternal Darkness.
+Some of its members and affiliates use the Chaos Staves (混沌の杖, Konton no Tsue), which allow them to harness Chaos magic.

 Arthur Pendragon

-Arthur is the young king of Camelot mentored by Merlin, possessing a great power that even allowed him to fight Hendrickson, but even he is not really sure what this power consists in.
-He offers Meliodas the position of Great Holy Knight in his kingdom, but Meliodas puts his offer on hold until Liones is saved (and he still has to run the Boar Hat).
+Arthur Pendragon (アーサー・ペンドラゴン, Āsā Pendoragon) is the 16-year-old king of Camelot.
+He is being mentored by Merlin and possesses a great power that even allowed him to fight Hendrickson, but even he is not really sure what this power consists in.
 He later joins the Seven Deadly Sins in their mission against the Ten Commandments, acquiring his familiar Cath in the process.
 Having admired Meliodas all his life, Arthur becomes disillusioned upon learning he sided with the demons.
 This spurs him to claim the Holy Sword Excalibur, which gives who it chooses the power and skill of its previous users from the past.
 Each time a person uses it, their soul moves into the blade making it stronger, and making sure that the next person had to be strong enough to wield it.
 As such, it showed Arthur's true potential as a "King among Kings" by being chosen by Excalibur.
 Though Arthur acquires Excalibur, he lacked the skills to properly use it.
 Cusack uses his Resonant to manipulate Arthur's body into impaling himself with Excalibur.
-After the Demon King's death, Merlin conducts a ritual to resurrect Arthur as "King of Chaos" with the power to manipulate reality from becoming a vessel of Chaos.
+After the Demon King's death, Merlin conducts a ritual to resurrect Arthur as the "King of Chaos" with the power to manipulate reality from becoming a vessel of Chaos.